The Fulbright Program provides grant award opportunities for upperclassmen, graduate students, and alumni in the following categories:

 Research/Study grant awards are available in approximately 140 countries.
 Applicants for these grant awards design their own projects and will typically work with advisers at foreign universities or other cultural or educational institutions.
 Also within this category are field-specific and graduate study grant award opportunities.
-Program requirements vary by country, so the applicant’s first step is to familiarize themselves with the country program summary for the host country.
+Program requirements vary by country, so the applicant’s first step is to become familiar with the country program summary for the host country.

 Creative and Performing Arts Awards